-In most cases, the RRPcampus provost or senior administrator, or a designee, will issue a written summary determination within ten College District business days of completing all meetings related to the complaint and recommend granting or denying each request for relief.
+In most cases, the RRPcampus provost or senior administrator, or a designee, will issue a written summary determination within ten (10) College District business days of completing all meetings related to the complaint-and recommend granting or denying each request for relief.
 If an extension is necessary, the complainant will be notified in the complaint.
 As partwriting of the extension.

-its of either the complainant or the respondent disagrees with the decision at Step 3, the complainant or respondent may appeal the determination, the RRP to an ARP who will review the complaint file and issue a determination.
-An ARP is generally composed of at least two administrators and either one full-time faculty or one full-time staff member.
+Step 4its If either the complainant or the respondent disagrees with the decision at Step 3, the complainant or respondent may appeal the determination, the RRP to an ARP who will review the complaint file and issue a determination.
+An ARP is generally composed of at least two administrators and either one full-time faculty or one full-time staff member depending on the type of complainant.

-The appeal must be submitted to the manager, employee relations within ten College District business days of the date listed on the Step 3 decision.
+The appeal must be submitted to the manager, employee relations within ten (10) College District business days of the date listed on the Step 3 decision.
+The manager, employee relations will confirm receipt of the appeal.
 The ARP may review additional documents, and if a majority of ARP members agree, may also, but is not required to, recommend alternative relief. conduct interviews of the complainant, the respondent, or witnesses.